Bonita Ely: Murray River

 The Murray River, one of the world's longest rivers, has been an enduring focus of Ely's practice.
 Murray River Punch (1980) is one of Ely's most well known and significant performances.
 The work was first performed at Melbourne University's George Paton Gallery in June 1980 as part of a week of performance titled Women at Work.
 In this work the artist set up a cooking demonstration in the university's Student Union foyer at lunchtime and assumed the role of a cooking demonstrator who narrates the recipe for a ‘punch’ drink.

 The ingredients are the pollutants in the Murray River.

-More recent work addresses the river's declining health during the Millennium Drought, when environmentally unsustainable agricultural practices exacerbated acid sulphate contamination and outbreaks of blue green algae.
+More recent work addresses the river's declining health during the Millennium Drought, when environmentally unsustainable agricultural practices exacerbated acid sulphate contamination and outbreaks of toxic blue green algae.
 Ely's forensic research along the length of the river resulted in a photographic series titled The Murray's Edge.
 A reprise of the performance, Murray River Punch with the subtitle the Dip, the scarcity of water resulted in a 'dip' or delicious pie filler, made up of river pollutants.
 In 2014 with artist Emma Price, Ely celebrated the health of the river creating “Murray River Punch: the Soup”, the recipe’s ingredients rubbish collected at a picnic site on the river in Mildura.
 The performance parodied the TV show, My Kitchen Rules.

 In 2019 after prolonged drought more than 1,000,000 fish were killed in the Darling River at Menindee.
 The river stopped flowing, the stagnant water’s temperature was high, ideal conditions for the growth of toxic blue-green algae.
 The water temperature suddenly dropped killing the algae bloom, bacteria feeding on the algae sucked all the oxygen out of the water killing all the fish.
 Bonita Ely immersed herself in the river amongst the dead fish in the pose of Millais’s “Ophelia”, lying back, chest heaving, body sinking, her open hands raised in helpless resignation.
 Her performance for camera was photographed by Melissa Williams-Brown.

 Let Me Take You There: the Great Artesian Basin

-Researching the natural environment in the vicinity of the Adani Mine Ely became aware of the mine’s threat to the Great Artesian Basin (GAB), the world’s largest aquifer that is a little known but essential source of fresh water in Australia’s arid regions.
+Researching the natural environment in the vicinity of the Adani Mine Ely became aware of the mine’s threat to the Great Artesian Basin (GAB), the world’s largest aquifer that is a little known but an essential source of fresh water in Australia’s arid regions.
 A large floor map of the GAB (5000mm x 4140mm) shows the water flow, contours, springs, recharge zones, cities and towns for orientation and significantly, coal seams and gas and petroleum exploration or production sites that potentially pollute the GAB.